sub-arctic/software-task-1/docs/datatypes.md

 *What is a datatype?*

 In programming, a datatype is a classification used to determine what type of data a given variable can store.
 The type of data influences how the variable can be manipulated, including what methods (operations) can be performed.
 Different datatypes have different purposes, hence why there is no "one" universal datatype.
-In theory, a universal datatype could be possible, but would be infeasable due to performance optimizations when working with specific types of data.
+In theory, a universal datatype could be possible, but would be infeasible due to performance optimizations when working with specific types of data.

 Python has several builtin datatypes, including but not limited to;
 - int (integer)
     - `1, 2, -100`
-- float (floting point number)
+- float (floating point number)
     - `1.0, 2.0, -100.995, float('inf')`
 - complex (complex numbers, with j referencing the imaginary unit)
     - `1 + 2j`